 Based on initial clinical reports, more than 80 percent of COVID-19 only result in mild illness.
 Increased morbidity is mostly seen in elderly people.
 But it has now come to attention that younger people with chronic illness may be affected more severely than the elder population.

 The concept that coronavirus is fatal only to the elderly comes from the heavy focus on the mortality rate of COVID-19, which was found to be higher in aging populations.
-Although, elderly people definitely have higher chances of succumbing to the illness, that does not mean the younger population are safe.
+Although elderly people definitely have higher chances of succumbing to the illness, that does not mean the younger population is safe.

 In fact, evidence suggests COVID-19 to be 10 times more fatal than the seasonal flu for people under age 50.
-Furthermore, death is not the only bad outcome of COVID-19 as some young adults suffer from severe illness which can life altering consequences.
+Furthermore, death is not the only bad outcome of COVID-19 as some young adults suffer from a severe illness that can have life-altering consequences.

 A study of 1,099 coronavirus patients found 60 percent of mild to moderate cases are in teens and adults between 15 to 49 years old.
 This finding suggests that this group is less vulnerable to the virus.

 But there are many younger adults who still are extremely vulnerable and reports of death in teenagers from COVID-19 are not uncommon.
 Of the total 163 life-threatening cases described in the study, 41 % were young adults, 31 % were aged 50 to 64, and 27 % were above 65.
 So what makes some younger adults more susceptible to die from COVID-19?
 Chronic underlying conditions such as leukemia, HIV, Type 1 Diabetes, Asthma, Lupus, Congenital Heart Disease, etc. drastically worsen COVID-19 infection.